Offshore Standards and Research Validation

 - Third-party design verification of innovative floating and fixed-bottom wind turbines

 Applying 35 years of wind turbine testing expertise, NREL has developed instrumentation for high resolution measurements at sea by adapting its existing land-based testing capabilities.
-NREL maintains offshore-trained test engineers and technicians, who conduct a wide range of field measurements to verify turbine performance and dynamic responses.
+NREL maintains offshore-trained research engineers and technicians, who conduct a wide range of field measurements to verify turbine performance and dynamic responses.